VGVentures/very_good_engineering/src/content/docs/routing/routing.md

 GoRouter offers multiple ways to navigate to a route, such as pushing every route onto the stack and navigating to a route's path.

 When possible, use GoRouter's `go` methods for navigation.
-Using `go` will push a new route onto the navigation stack according to your route's path.
-Using `go` will also update the path in your browser's URL address bar.
+Calling `go` pushes a new route onto the navigation stack according to your route's path and updates the path in your browser's URL address bar (if on web).

-Use the `push` method for navigation if you are expecting to return data from a pushed route when popped.
-A common scenario for this is when pushing a dialog onto the stack and expecting input from the user.
-You don't want the address bar to update with the path to the dialog, and you will never be expected to route the user directly to the dialog, like from a deep link.
+Use the `push` method for navigation when you are expecting to receive data from a route when it is popped.
+Popping with data is a common scenario when pushing a dialog onto the stack which collects input from the user.
+Since you will never be expected to route the user directly to the dialog from a deep link, using `push` prevents the address bar from updating the route.

 :::note
-Though it is possible to update the path in the URL address bar by adding
+It is possible, however, to update the path in the URL address bar when using `push` by adding the following:

 ```dart
 GoRouter.optionURLReflectsImperativeAPIs = true;
 ```

-to your code, it is not recommended unless you are in the process of [migrating](https://docs.google.com/document/d/1VCuB85D5kYxPR3qYOjVmw8boAGKb7k62heFyfFHTOvw/edit) to GoRouter 8.0.0.
+Note that we do not recommended modifying the behavior of `push` in this way unless you are in the process of [migrating](https://docs.google.com/document/d/1VCuB85D5kYxPR3qYOjVmw8boAGKb7k62heFyfFHTOvw/edit) to GoRouter 8.0.0.
 :::

 The `go` and `push` methods will both add the new page to the navigation stack, but `push` only adds the page to the stack.
 Using `go` will push the entire route to the stack.
 For example: The user is on the home page (`/`) and `go` is used to navigate the user directly to the `/flutter/news` route.
 If the user navigates backwards, the current route would be `/flutter`.
 If the user was `push`ed to the `/flutter/news` route instead, the back button would take the user to the `/` route.